doc4d/docs/docs/API/CollectionClass.md

 >This function does not modify the original collection.

 You designate the 4D code (callback) to be executed to evaluate collection elements using either:

 - *formula* (recommended syntax), a [Formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods;
 - *methodName*, the name of a project method (text).

-In the callback, pass a comparison method that compares two values and returns **true** if the first value is lower than the second value.
+In the callback, pass some code that compares two values and returns **true** if the first value is lower than the second value.
 You can provide *extraParam* parameters to the callback if necessary.

 The callback receives the following parameters: